FIXTradingCommunity/fix-orchestra-spec/v1-0-DRAFT/orchestra_spec.md

 Conditional expressions are used in Orchestra:

-  - To tell when a conditionally required field is required (presence=required)
+  - To tell when a conditionally required field is required (presence=required);

   - To tell when a field attribute aside from presence is overridden, such as setting the range of valid values with minInclusive and maxInclusive attributes.
 It can even tell when to override the type of a field.
-For example, the type of SecurityID could be overridden, depending on the value of SecurityIDSource.
-Some kinds of security IDs are strings while others are numeric.
+For example, the type of SecurityID(48) could be overridden, depending on the value of SecurityIDSource(22).
+Some kinds of SecurityID(48) values are strings while others are numeric;

-  - To tell when a specific workflow response should be sent or other action taken
+  - To tell when a specific workflow response should be sent or other action taken.

 All conditions are declared in the XML content of a `<when>` element.
-See the Score DSL section below for details of the grammar.
+See the section [Score DSL](#score-dsl) below for details of the grammar.

 ### Assignment expressions

 Assignment expressions are used to set the value of a field in an outgoing message or to alter a state variable that belongs to an actor.
-The grammar of assignment expressions is also governed by the Score DSL.
+The grammar of assignment expressions is also governed by the [Score DSL](#score-dsl).

 #### Assigning a field